intel/inference-model-manager/management/README.md

 # Management API

-Management API component provides a convenience layer for controlling CRD records and handling AI models in MinIO storage.
+Management API component provides a convenience layer for controlling CRD records and handling AI models in MinIo storage.
 With that users and platform admin can control all aspects of Inference Endpoints functionality without direct access to Kubernetes API.